-The cheapest times to cruise are typically in the late summer and fall because of hurricane season, but you can often find patches of bargain sailings, especially during the early weeks of December and in the spring.
+The cheapest times to cruise are typically in the late summer and autumn because of hurricane season, but you can often find patches of bargain sailings, especially during the early weeks of December and in the spring.
 The timing of spring discounts isn't always consistent, so it's best to keep an eye out and book when you see a low rate.
 If you dislike crowds or large numbers of children, avoid sailing late June through August or during school break times (late December, early January and March through mid-April).

-Europe: April through November
+Europe: April Through November

 Europe is so big that you can't lump all its cruises together.
 The Mediterranean cruise season runs from April through November.
 Northern Europe and Baltic cruises have a shorter season running from May to September, while the warmer Greek islands and Canary Islands see cruise ships between March and December.

-Most tourists come to Europe in the summer, but the late spring and early fall have more pleasant temperatures and not as many crowds.
+Most tourists come to Europe in the summer, but the late spring and early autumn have more pleasant temperatures and not as many crowds.
 You'll find the lowest cruise prices at the beginning and end of each season; prices rise dramatically for the summer months.

 You may find restaurants and other establishments closed in August, which is when much of Europe goes on holiday.
 September is an increasingly popular time to cruise the Western Mediterranean because you can avoid the school kids and still enjoy warm temperatures.
 Note that March and November can be rainy.

-Europe Rivers: April through October
+Europe Rivers: April Through October

 Europe's river cruise season is at its peak April through October.
-Spring can mean flowers in glorious bloom (favourites are the spring Tulip Time cruises though the Netherlands and Belgium), but also keep in mind that heavy rains and early-spring flooding can make the rivers swell and the locks impassable.
+Spring can mean flowers in glorious bloom (favorites are the spring Tulip Time cruises though the Netherlands and Belgium), but also keep in mind that heavy rains and early-spring flooding can make the rivers swell and the locks impassable.
 Conversely, summer temperatures can cause the rivers to dry up, making it impossible for boats to move.
 If these weather events happen, you'll be taken to the sights by motor coach.

 River cruise itineraries are not weather dependent, so an offseason sailing means you get to enjoy the castles, cathedrals and quaint shops without the summer crowds.
 Many river lines also offer Christmas market cruises in November and December to Germany, Austria and Eastern Europe.

-Hawaii: late December through April
+Hawaii: Late December Through April

 High season in Hawaii is late December through April, but with Norwegian's Pride of America based there, you can explore the islands year-round.
-The best time to go is during the summer and fall, when the island gets the least amount of rain.
-Summer tends to be popular because of school holidays and honeymoon season.
+The best time to go is during the summer and autumn, when the island gets the least amount of rain.
+Summer tends to be popular because of school holiday and honeymoon season.
 Hawaii cruises are cheapest from November through February, with the exception of holiday cruises.
 If you're considering a summer cruise, note that seas can be rough in August.
 Hurricanes rarely affect the islands, but they come closest in September, bringing hot, humid weather, despite it being the dry season.
 They can also kick up storms that lead to rough seas and less-than-ideal excursion conditions.

-Mexican Riviera: February through mid-April
+Mexican Riviera: February Through Mid-April

 You can cruise to Mexico year-round, either as part of a Western Caribbean itinerary or as a dedicated Mexico voyage.
 The best time to visit Mexico is during its dry season, November through May.
 However, it's a popular destination even during the rainier summer months.
-You'll find the best deals in the fall, between the two high seasons and during hurricane season.
+You'll find the best deals in the autumn, between the two high seasons and during hurricane season.

 In early spring, the weather is dry, with temperatures in the 70s and 80s, making it a popular escape for Northerners, and February and March are prime whale-watching months.
 On the negative side, college-age youths often cram into port destinations like Ensenada and Puerto Vallarta at this time, creating a wild and boisterous atmosphere.
 During off-peak months, there are fewer crowds and a more adult atmosphere, but the weather can also be unpredictable, with temperatures dropping as low as the 40s.

-South America: November through March
+South America: November Through March

 The high season (November through March) occurs during South America's summer, but be prepared for varied climates that can change rapidly wherever you go.
 The warm mid-70s temps you're enjoying could become the windy, rainy low 40s in the blink of an eye.
 Plus, when it's steamy in Buenos Aires, it can be quite chilly in ports like Punta Arenas and Ushuaia.
-Although you can expect crowds of South Americans on holiday, you can find high-season bargains in the weeks between late November and Christmas.
+Although you can expect crowds of South Americans on holiday, you can find high-season bargains in the weeks between Thanksgiving and Christmas.

 High season is pretty much year-round in the Galapagos Islands, where the warm and tropical climate is relatively unchanging.
 However, those prone to seasickness should avoid August and September, when waters can be choppier.

-Tahiti/South Pacific: May through October
+Tahiti/South Pacific: May Through October

 The South Pacific's high season (May through October) actually occurs during the winter months.
-At this time, the weather is more favourable, as it rains less frequently and there's a reduced possibility of tropical cyclones (though the strongest trade winds usually kick up at this time, too).
+At this time, the weather is more favorable, as it rains less frequently and there's a reduced possibility of tropical cyclones (though the strongest trade winds usually kick up at this time, too).
 The region's dry season dovetails nicely with wedding season and school summer holidays, making cruises popular with honeymooners and European and American families on extended holidays.